top of page

 • Lazy susans: https://amzn.to/3fWA2hQ.
 Before, the corners of my pantry were hard to access and became a mess.
 These really make the corners more usable.
 My shelf depth is 11.5 inch.
 I got 18 inch lazy susans.
 This puts a little bit hanging over the corner edge, and that actually makes it easier to turn.

 • Food containers: https://amzn.to/3UKt2n6.
 Definitely get clear food and cereal containers.
-It makes it easy to see what it running low and you can add any labels you would like.
+It makes it easy to see what is running low and you can add any labels you would like.
 I still need to add better labels on mine, so that will have to be another blog :-)

 • Tiered shelves for spices: https://amzn.to/3hsXcg9.
 These allow you to see your spices much more easily.
-I keep my extra spices in the pantry and also converted one of my kitchen drawers into a spice-draw - I highly recommend doing this!
+I keep my extra spices in the pantry and also converted one of my kitchen drawers into a spice-drawer - I highly recommend doing this!

 Photo Gallery: